Are air conditioning costs a worthwhile investment as we experience hotter weather in the UK?

 How much does whole-house air conditioning cost?

-For those looking at how to keep a house cool, the next step up is the multi split air conditioner — these systems have one outdoor fan unit and can have up to around 10 indoor units depending on manufacturer.
-The cost of a multi-split unit is usually around £1,200 per indoor unit.
+For those looking at how to keep a house cool, the next step up is the multi split air conditioner – these systems have one outdoor fan unit and can have up to around 10 indoor units depending on manufacturer.

 The indoor units can be located in the same room or in separate rooms, can be operated individually or together in any number up to the full installed amount.
-However, the indoor units can only be in heating or cooling mode which means you cannot have some heating and some cooling.

 The costs of multi split systems vary according to which indoor units you have, and there are a number of different indoor units ranging from fan convectors that look a bit like a central heating radiator, wall-mounted bulk heads, to slim duct systems that can be boxed in and ducts installed to distribute the air.